Santhoshkumard11/enterprise-grade-skin-cancer-detection-and-treatment-solution/dev_post.md

 Seeing this and I thought why don't we solve something this bad, **leveraging Power Platform** for its simplicity and rapid development ability.

 This solution is completely built by leveraging Low code/No code platforms such as Power Apps and Power Automate, as well as Azure serverless offerings.
-The flow goes something like this, employee/nurse in the hospital can add new patient into the system and upload their skin sample image which then goes through the ML model for initial screening and the result is send to a dermatologist for closure.
-Once this is done then an appointment is scheduled automatically if cancer is detected by the model and dermatologist confirms the same.
+The flow goes something like this, employees/nurses in the hospital can add new patients into the system and upload their skin sample image which then goes through the ML model for initial screening, and the result is sent to a dermatologist for closure.
+Once this is done then an appointment is scheduled automatically if cancer is detected by the model and the dermatologist confirms the same.
 The desired treatment plan is created in the backend and updated in the SharePoint List which can be viewed by the patients through Power Apps.
 The dermatologist can view the slots booked and the patient details.

 I've used Python in Azure Function, feel free to replicate the same in your favorite language. 🐱‍👤